Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Notation and Formulations

 The objective function \eqref{objective_1.1} seeks to minimize the total edge cost of the connected subgraphs $(V_c, E(V_c))$, for all $c\in[k]$.
 Constraints \eqref{restr_1.2} indicate that each node must belong exactly to one cluster.
 Constraints \eqref{restr_1.3} and \eqref{restr_1.4} establish that if two nodes $i,j\in V$ are assigned to $V_c$, then the edge $\{i,j\}\in E$ belongs to the induced subgraph $(V_c,E(V_c))$.
 Similarly, constraints \eqref{restr_1.5} and \eqref{restr_1.6} impose a connectivity relation between non-adjacent nodes within a connected component.
-Constraints \eqref{restr_1.7} are coupling constraints defining a capacity for the antiparallel arcs associated to edge \(\{i,j\}\in E\).
+Constraints \eqref{restr_1.7} are coupling constraints defining a capacity for the antiparallel arcs associated with edge \(\{i,j\}\in E\).
 Flow conservation is ensured by constraints \eqref{restr_1.8} for all the nodes within the same connected component.
-It imposes that one unit of flow is sent through a path linking two nodes $l,j\in V$ in the same connected component whenever $\{l,j\} \not\in E$.
-Finally, \eqref{restr_1.9} specify lower bounds for the number of nodes present at each connected component.
+It imposes that one unit of flow is sent through a path linking two nodes $l,j\in V$ in the same connected component whenever $\{l,j\} \in \bar{E}$.

+Let us expand on this explanation by considering each node \(j \in V_c\).
+Here, \(j\) becomes a source with { \( \sum_{ { \{j,i\} \in \bar{E} }} - \bar{x}_{ji}^c\)} units of flow, which represent the number of nodes in the connected component \(V_c\) that do not share an edge with \(j\).
+If any other node \( l\in V_c\) is considered such that \(\{l,j\}\) is an edge in \(G\), then the two nodes are connected and no flow is lost.
+If instead { \( \{l,j\} \in \bar{E}\)} , then a unit of flow is used to signal that a path exists in {\(E(V_c)\)} between \(l\) and \(j\).
+Overall, these three conditions ensure that each pair of nodes under the same component \(c\) is connected, see also Figure \ref{fig:M1}.